-Regarding the empirical implications, the long-run output gap with respect to the flexible-wage output is not zero in our model, but depends, among other things, on the extent of inflation and volatility of the economy.
+Regarding the empirical implications, the long run output gap with respect to the flexible-wage output is not zero in our model, but depends on the extent of inflation and volatility of the economy.
 This implies that standard empirical methods deriving an estimate of the output gap as a deviation from filtered series may be misleading, as such a measure would, by construction, average out to about zero in the long run.
-Indeed, in our model, the long-run output gap should simply be a mirror image of the gap between the unemployment rate and the frictionless unemployment rate, which would persist in the long run.
+Indeed, in our model, the long run output gap should simply be a mirror image of the gap between the unemployment rate and the frictionless unemployment rate.
 Moreover, empirical studies of the Phillips curve might prove inaccurate unless they properly account for macroeconomic volatility, especially in a low inflation environment.
-For example, the "Great Moderation" experienced by the United States until recently may have significantly steepened the Phillips curve over the past two decades, thus potentially strengthening the empirical case for the conventional view of a vertical long-run curve in this country.
+For example, the "Great Moderation" experienced by the U.S. until recently may have significantly steepened the Phillips curve over the past two decades, thus potentially strengthening the case for the conventional view of a vertical long-run curve in this country.
 However, this does not need to apply to periods where volatility becomes persistently higher or to countries with generally higher macroeconomic instability.